OESO-SEMPIRE 17th World Conference | Esophagus 2026 | Versailles | June 14-17, 2026

 Auditorium Condé

 1. Are the histologic features of ICI induced esophagitis specific?
-Celia Marginean (USA)
+Sara Hafezi Bakhtiari (Canada)

 2. What are the challenges with PDL1 scoring (CPS/TAP) for esophageal carcinoma?
-Cathy Streutker (Canada)
+Catherina Streutker (Canada)

 3. What are the challenges of margins evaluation for dysplasia carcinoma in ESD for esophageal neoplasia: Does it even matter?
 Mikhail Lisovsky (USA)